Reactive Bisimulation Semantics for a Process Algebra with Time-Outs: Introduction

 Standard process algebras and LTSs without time-outs can model systems whose behaviour is triggered by input signals from the environment in which they operate.
 This is why they are called ``reactive systems''.
 By means of time-outs one can additionally model systems whose behaviour is triggered by the \emph{absence} of input signals from the environment, during a sufficiently long period.
 This creates a greater symmetry between a system and its environment, as it has always been understood that the environment or user of a system can change its behaviour as a result of sustained inactivity of the system it is interacting with.
 Hence one could say that process algebras and LTSs enriched with time-outs form a more faithful model of reactivity.
 It is for this reason that I use the name \emph{reactive bisimilarity} for the appropriate form of bisimilarity on systems modelled in this fashion.

 \Sec{reactive} introduces strong reactive bisimilarity as the proper counterpart of strong bisimilarity in the presence of time-out transitions.
 Naturally, it coincides with strong bisimilarity when there are no time-out transitions. \Sec{modal} derives a modal characterisation; a reactive variant of the Hennessy-Milner logic. \Sec{timeout bisimulations} offers an alternative characterisation of strong reactive bisimilarity that will be more convenient in proofs, although it is lacks the intuitive appeal to be used as the initial definition.
+Appendix~\ref{reduction}, reporting on work by Max Pohlmann~\cite{Po21}, offers yet another characterisation of strong reactive bisimilarity; one that reduces it to strong bisimilarity in a context that models a system together with its environment.

 \Sec{ccsp} recalls the process algebra CCSP, a common mix of CCS and CSP, and adds the time-out action, as well as two auxiliary operators that will be used in the forthcoming axiomatisation. \Sec{guarded} states that in this process algebra one can express all countably branching transition systems, and only those, or all and only the finitely branching ones when restricting to guarded recursion.